valentinefleith/valentinefleith/README.md

 Graduate student in NLP and learner at 42 School, Paris.
 I'm currently diving into C programming, and I am Python enthusiast, especially for deep learning techniques.

-Eager to learn and open to collaborating on projects.
+Eager to learn and open to collaborate on projects.
 Feel free to reach out !
 <!--
 **valentinefleith/valentinefleith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.